danfmaia/EwD-Lexicon-CLI/corpora/corpora_info.md

 Below is a brief explanation for the two sides of the Accept-or-Except Strategy:

-- **Accept side** — The collective of words left intact (without diacritic) and words that are treated only with diacritic(s).
+- **Accept side** — The collective of words left intact (without diacritics) AND words fully compatible with EwD's diacritical system*.
 The words from this side are referred to as _accepted words_.
 About **97%** of the 1000 most frequent English words are on this side.
 We may also call this the "A" side.

 - **Except side** — The collective of words for which diacritics are deemed not enough or not suitable to indicate pronunciation.
 The words from this side are referred to as _exceptions_.
 About **3%** of the 1000 most frequent English words are on this side.
 We may also call this the "E" side.